 Cellular structures have significant mechanical properties and are widely used in lightweight applications.
 These structures are often used in aerospace, civil engineering, transportation, medical engineering, and sports engineering because of their useful properties [1],[2].
 Their applications include energy absorption [3], heat exchangers[4], acoustic[5], vibration damping[6], and bio-implant design[7].
 Today, with the development of 3D printers, it is possible to fabricate complex cellular structures and perform experimental tests to evaluate the performance of analytical and numerical results.

 Various methods for studying the mechanical properties of two-dimensional and three-dimensional cellular structures have been used in several studies.
 Naghavizadeh et al. [8], [9] evaluated in-plane mechanical properties in a novel 2D dimensional fish cell structure, using Castigliano's second theorem and energy method.
 They assessed the analytical model using a numerical method based on homogenization and performed an experimental test.
 Babaee et al. [10] employed the energy method to obtain the in-plane elastic modulus in the open rhomboidal dodecahedron unit cell analytically.
 Then, they analyzed the results of the analytical model using finite element analysis.
 Harakati et al. [11] investigated the multi-entrant structure's in-plane mechanical properties analytically and employed the finite element analysis based on homogenization to investigate the accuracy of the analytical model.
 The finite element analysis results showed a good agreement with the theoretical model.
 Lira et al. [12] analyzed the out-of-plane shear properties in the novel multi-re-entrant honeycomb cell structure based on Voigt and Reuss bounds.
 Masters and Evans [13] developed an analytical model to obtain the mechanical properties of honeycomb structure under bending, tensile, and hinge deformation.
 Lu et al. [14] developed an analytical model for obtaining the Poisson's ratio and Young's modulus in a novel structure inspired by the conventional honeycomb and re-entrant cellular structures.
 The results showed that the proposed structure has high Young's modulus than conventional structures.
 Liu et al. [15] theoretically presented the in-plane mechanical properties of the corrugated cosine cell structure, then validated their results using a numerical simulation based on periodic boundary conditions.
 Rong and Zhou [16] investigated the in-plane mechanical properties of the cruciform honeycomb structure analytically and experimentally.
 Li et al. [17] presented an analytical model based on four different geometric parameters in the three-dimensional re-entrant lattice structure under compressive loading to obtain the Poisson's ratio, failure mode, failure strength, and effective modulus.
 Results showed that the analytical model has good agreement with the experimental tests and numerical analysis.
 Torre et al. [18] have investigated the effective parameters in printing polymeric elements in FFF 3D printers.
-The result demonstrated that a 100% linear infill reduces the anisotropy response of printed components.
+The results demonstrated that a 100% linear infill reduced the anisotropy response of printed components.

-Some studies considered the effect of cell topologies on the mechanical performance of the honeycomb structure using titanium alloy and flexible polymer.
-Also, surface quality is investigated as the important key in their research.
-Results demonstrated that the gradual change in the topology of the honeycomb unit cell can result in higher deformation energy.
+Some studies considered the effect of cell topologies on the mechanical performance of honeycomb structures using a titanium alloy and a flexible polymer [].
+Also, the surface quality is investigated as the important key in their research.
+Results demonstrated that the gradual change in the topology of the honeycomb unit cell can result in a higher deformation energy.